-You are considered an international applicant if you are not a United States citizen or US Permanent Resident at the time you apply to the MFE Program.
-Heightened security and a lengthy visa process make it imperative that applicants from outside the United States submit application materials as early as possible.
+You are considered an international applicant if you are not a U.S. citizen or U.S. Permanent Resident at the time you apply to the MFE Program.
+Heightened security and a lengthy visa process make it imperative that international applicants submit application materials as early as possible.

-Graduates of recognized academic institutions outside the United States should have completed degree programs representing a minimum of 16 years of schooling with at least 12 years at the primary and secondary levels.
-The University's Graduate Division reviews the academic records of all applicants whose undergraduate degrees were earned outside the US to determine whether the academic credentials presented for a foreign institution are comparable to the US bachelor's degree.
-Further, the Graduate Division decides whether the TOEFL or other English proficiency exam is required in the case of each applicant.
+Graduates of recognized academic institutions outside the U.S. should have completed degree programs representing a minimum of 16 years of schooling with at least 12 years at the primary and secondary levels.
+The University's Graduate Division reviews the academic records of all applicants whose undergraduate degrees were earned outside the U.S. to determine whether the academic credentials presented for a foreign institution are comparable to the U.S. bachelor's degree.

 Minimum qualifications for several countries are listed below.
 Please see the Application Packet for complete information:

 As an international applicant, you should be aware that financial aid may be limited and should be prepared to provide your own financial support and healthcare coverage.
 If you are admitted to the MFE Program, you will need to submit proof of adequate funding for your studies.
 Please see our information regarding international student loans for more information on how to obtain funding for the MFE Program through loans.
 U.S. embassies will not grant a visa without this information.

 International Applicants are required to turn in one official copy of all transcripts and degree certificates.
 Transcripts and degree certificates must be sent directly to the MFE office from the academic institution(s).
 Records or transcripts must be issued in the original language and if necessary, accompanied by official English translations prepared by the institution's authorized official, such as a registrar or recorder.
 Please pay attention to the instructions on the online Application regarding transcripts and degree certificates.